 Students have the responsibility to apply for and submit all forms required by the Financial Aid office and be aware of deadlines for submission.
 Application for financial aid is not a guarantee of funding.
 In the event students are approved for financial aid and are under-funded or students become ineligible for financial aid funds they are responsible for the financial obligation on their account.
 Regardless of the status of their financial aid file, it is the responsibility of students to ensure that tuition and fees are paid by the appropriate deadline.

-Funds are applied to the student accounts in the following order as needed:
+In accordance with federal guidelines, WGU applies funds to student accounts in the following order, as available:

 - Federal Pell grant

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

 - State grants

 - Scholarships/Tuition Assistance

 - Direct subsidized loans

 - Teach grant

-- Americorps